 Developed by the College Board, Advanced Placement courses are college level and, consequently, very demanding.
 They are designed specifically to provide the opportunity for high school students to gain college credit by examination prior to college entrance.
 Before enrolling for these courses, students should consider carefully their own priorities and make certain they are willing to devote the necessary time commitment to study at the possible expense of social and extracurricular activities.
-Students will be awarded HONORS GRADE POINTS for Pre-Advanced Placement courses and ADVANCED HONORS GRADE POINTS for

-Advanced Placement courses.
+Students will be awarded HONORS GRADE POINTS for Pre-Advanced Placement courses and ADVANCED HONORS GRADE POINTS for Advanced Placement courses.
 Depending on the student's grade level and the course, an end-of-course assessment may be required for graduation and if so, will affect a student's final course grade.

 It is important to keep in mind that not all colleges and universities award credit in all qualifying Advanced Placement exam scores.
+Texas state colleges and universities are required to give credit for scores of three or higher for AP tests, which are graded on a five-point scale.
+However, some AP classes that are a prerequisite for later courses could still require higher scores if the college/university academic officers decide it is necessary for higher qualifying scores.
 Students are responsible for ensuring that the college they are planning to attend will accept the Advanced Placement score.
 For more information, contact the college admission office and the university web site.